Delali-Benjamin/votesure/README.md

-# 🎓 VoteSure – Secure University Voting System
+# 🎓 VoteSure – Secure  Voting System

-VoteSure is a tamper-proof, real-time digital voting system built to ensure transparency, fairness, and integrity in university elections.
+VoteSure is a tamper-proof, real-time digital voting system built to ensure transparency, fairness, and integrity in  elections.

 ---